apache/kylin/website/_dev40/dev_env.md

 git config --global url."git://".insteadOf https://
 {% endhighlight %}

+If errors occur during installing Kylin's frontend dependencies due to network latency or some packages not obtainable by default registry, please refer to [How to Set up Frontend Registry](/development40/howto_setup_frontend_registry.html)

 Note, if on Windows, after install bower, need to add the path of "bower.cmd" to system environment variable 'PATH', and then run:

 {% highlight Groff markup %}